nu11secur1ty/Linux_Deployment_Administration_Hacks-Programing/PERL/Modules/create.md

-1. # Find your #INC module directory of Perl
+- Find your #INC module directory of Perl
 ```bash
 perl -V
 ```
+- Create your module in my case the module is shoing last log